thrashtronaut/gloomhaven-rules/README.md

 **Melee attacks** have no accompanying range value and are considered to have a default range of 1 hex, which means they typically target adjacent enemies.

-**Line-of-sight:** All ranged and melee attacks can only be performed against enemies within line-of-sight, which means that a line can be drawn from any corner of the attacker’s hex to any corner of the defender’s hex without touching any part of a wall (the line edge of a map tile or the entire area of any partial hex along the edge of a map tile, unless covered by an overlay tile).
+**Line-of-sight:** All ranged and melee attacks can only be performed against enemies within line-of-sight, which means that a line can be drawn from any point in the origin hex to any point in the target's hex without touching any part of a wall (the line edge of a map tile or the entire area of any partial hex along the edge of a map tile, unless covered by an overlay tile).
 Only walls block line-of-sight.
 In addition, **any ability** which specifies a range can only be performed on a figure within line-of-sight.
 If a non-attack ability does not specify a range, then line-of-sight is not required.
 Also note that two hexes separated by a wall line are not considered adjacent, and range cannot be counted through walls.

 ---
 **<p align="right"><a name="page20">Page 20</a></p>**